baleada/docs/assets/md/logic/classes/Animateable.md

 Or, just remember:
 - You can't `play` while the animation is already playing, and likewise, you can't `reverse` while the animation is already reversing.
 - You can only `pause` and `restart` while the animation is playing or reversing
 - You can `setKeyframes`, `seek`, and `stop` at any time.
-Just remember that `setKeyframes` will always `stop` the animation, and if you call `seek` while an animation is progressing, the animation will continue progressing after it seeks to the timestamp you specified.
+Just remember that `setKeyframes` will always `stop` the animation, and if you call `seek` while an animation is progressing, the animation will continue progressing after it seeks to the time progress you specified.

 ::: type="info"
 If you call a method when it's not supposed to be called, it won't cause any errors, it will simply have no effect on the animation.